42ama/ExportOutlookCalendarToExcel/README.md

 ### Groups

-Events can be processed and grouped separately.
+Events can grouped while processing.
 To select an event within a group, its subject must contain two distinct parts, separated by a semicolon `;`.
 For example, the subject could be `Cool project; Meeting with friends`.

 ## Installation
 1. Download [latest](https://github.com/42ama/ExportOutlookCalendarToExcel/releases/tag/latest) release.